pangloss/pacer/README.md

 Once Pacer matures further, a decision will be made to 'lock it down' at least a little more, hopefully there will be a community in place by then to help determine the right time for that to happen!

-Pacer is meant to be extensible and pluggable.
-If you look at any file in the filter/ side_effect/ or transform/ folders, you'll see that they add features to Pacer in a completely self-contained way.
-If you want to add a traversal technique to Pacer, you can fork Pacer and send me a pull request or just create your own pacer-<feature name> plugin!
-I will be releasing some of those as well in the near future.

 ## Pluggable Architecture

-Pacer is built on a very modular architecture and nearly every chainable route method is actually implemented in a pluggable module.
-See the lib/pacer/filter folder for a handful of examples that vary widely in complexity.
+Pacer is meant to be extensible and is built on a very modular architecture.
+Nearly every chainable route method is actually implemented in an independent module that is plugged into the route only when it's in use.
+That allows great flexibility in adding methods to routes without clogging up the method namespace.
+It also makes it natural to make pacer plugin gems.

+There are lots of examples of route extensions right inside Pacer.
+Have a look at the [lib/pacer/filter](https://github.com/pangloss/pacer/tree/develop/lib/pacer/filter), [side_effect](https://github.com/pangloss/pacer/tree/develop/lib/pacer/side_effect) and [transform](https://github.com/pangloss/pacer/tree/develop/lib/pacer/transform) folders to see the modules that are built into Pacer.
+They vary widely in complexity, so take a look around.

-To see how to build your own Pacer plugin, see my example plugin at https://github.com/pangloss/pacer-bloomfilter which also has a readme file that goes into considerable detail on the process of creating plugins and provides some additional usage examples as well.
+If you want to add a traversal technique to Pacer, you can fork Pacer and send me a pull request or just create your own pacer-&lt;feature name&gt; plugin!
+To see how to build your own Pacer plugin, see my [example pacer-bloomfilter plugin](https://github.com/pangloss/pacer-bloomfilter) which also has a readme file that goes into considerable detail on the process of creating plugins and provides some additional usage examples as well.

+As a side note, don't worry about any magic happening behind the scenes to discover or automatically load pacer plugins, there is none of that!
+If you want to use a pacer plugin, treat it like any other gem, add it to your Gemfile (if that's what you use) and <code>require</code> the gem as normal if you need it.

 ## Gremlin